Gourav-334/maltose/docs/algo/as/utils/str_ops/README.md

 ## 2. File Descriptions

+- `pop_dealloc.md` - Implementation details of **pop deallocator**, which pops characters from the end of the string.
 - `push_alloc.md` - Implementation documentation of **push allocator**, used to safely push characters to a dynamic string.

 ---